Back to Blog

 Credentials and experience.
 Board certification in Internal Medicine, active unrestricted license, verifiable record through state board.

 Meet before committing.
 Any reputable concierge practice offers a consultation where you can meet the physician, ask questions, and assess fit before signing.
+(Full evaluation framework: questions to ask any concierge practice.)

 Step 3: Understand how insurance fits